History of education in Taiwan: Dutch Formosa

 In 1636, the Dutch started a school for the Sinckan people that not only featured religious instruction, but also provided schooling in Western literature.
 Because the Dutch advocated missionary work to be done in the native language, the school was taught in the Sinckan language.
 The missionary Robertus Junius recorded in his 1643 education report that the Sinckan school had enrolled 80 students, of which 24 were learning to write and 8 to 10 had solid penmanship, while in neighboring Baccaluan (modern-day Anding) school there were 90 students, of which 8 knew how to write.

-Aside from proselytizing, the missionaries also compiled dictionaries and books of religious doctrine; they translated Gospel of Matthew into Sinckan and also compiled a vocabulary of Favorlang, another aboriginal language.
+Aside from proselytizing, the missionaries also compiled dictionaries and books of religious doctrine; they translated the Gospel of Matthew into Sinckan and also compiled a vocabulary of Favorlang, another aboriginal language.
 These would become important sources for later research.
 The most important Sinckan documents were the contracts between the Sinckan and the Han settlers.

-Qing Dynasty
+Qing dynasty

 Under Qing dynasty rule, many traditional schools were established, mostly studying Chinese classics such as the teachings of Confucius.
 Education was limited to the children of well-to-do parents, as public and free schools did not exist.
 "Even the paid schools limited their instruction to the usual Chinese curriculum, which is devoted first to the study of the characters, and, if a higher education is desired, to the mastering of the Chinese classics...There were none of the studies which in western lands and in Japan are considered necessary for an educated man, and the general tendency of their training was to increase conservatism and love for ancient customs."